gdams/adoptium/content/blog/adoptium-infrastructure-management-with-nagios/index.md

 ## 2. How It Works

-The Nagios server, is responsible for running a series of checks, on various servers, in order to provide an alert and early warning system to help mitigate potential problems.
-The servers being monitored, and the checks taking place are all defined within the Nagios configuration files, and can be updated, amended and extended to suit whatever requirements are needed.
-In addition, the methods of notification and thresholds are also customisable on a per-host and service basis.
-The Adoptium Nagios server is currently set to notify warnings and critical errors directly to the [#infrastructure-bot](https://adoptium.slack.com/archives/C8C212BU6) channel within the Adoptium Slack workspace.
+The Nagios server is responsible for running a series of checks on various servers, to provide an early warning system to help mitigate potential problems.
+The servers being monitored and the checks taking place are all defined within the Nagios configuration files, and can be updated, amended and extended to suit whatever requirements are needed.
+In addition the methods of notification and thresholds are also customisable on a per host and service basis.
+The Adoptium Nagios server is currently set to notify warnings and critical errors directly to the [#infrastructure-bot](https://adoptium.slack.com/archives/C8C212BU6) channel within the Adoptium Slack workspac

 ### 2.1 Accessing The Adoptium Nagios Server

-The Adoptium Nagios server can be accessed via this URL : https://nagios.adoptopenjdk.net/nagios/ , but it requires a login, which can be requested by logging an issue in the [infrastructure GitHub repository](https://github.com/adoptium/infrastructure/issues).
+The Adoptium Nagios server can be accessed via this URL: [https://nagios.adoptopenjdk.net/nagios/](https://nagios.adoptopenjdk.net/nagios/), but it does require a login, which can be requested by logging an issue in the [infrastructure GitHub repository](https://github.com/adoptium/infrastructure/issues).
 Once logged in you will be presented with the following screen:

 ![Nagios_Main_Screen](Nagios_Main.jpg)

 ### 2.2 Key Features Overview

-As shown in the screenshot below, there are 3 key areas which will display the states of the hosts and services being monitored in Nagios, these are highlighted in the screenshot and documented in the appropriately named sections below.
+As shown in the screenshot below, there are 3 key areas which will display the states of the hosts and services being monitored in Nagios.
+These key areas are highlighted in the screenshot and documented in the named sections below

 ![Nagios_Main_Screen_Key_Features](Nagios_Main_hl.jpg)

 #### 2.2.1 Nagios Hostgroups Overview

-The Nagios configuration allows hosts to be grouped together, as the Adoptium public infrastructure is supplied by a number of different providers, this is a good way to check on the hosts and services on a per- provider basis.
-The Host Groups page  shown in the screenshot below allows you to quickly see the number of individual servers, and the status of the services for each individual server on a single page.
+The Nagios configuration allows hosts to be grouped together, as the Adoptium public infrastructure is supplied by a number of different providers, this is a good way to check on the hosts and services on a per provider basis.
+The Host Groups page shown in the screenshot below allows you to quickly see then number of individual servers, and the status of the services for each individual server on a single page.

 ![Nagios_Hostgroups](Nagios_HGs.jpg)